-Potential High Risks Mitigation Performance indicator Partnerships There is a risk that partnerships needed to deliver sub-regional outcomes and the key moves do not happen because the plan is not implemented.
-An agreed sub-regional governance group for the spatial plan, economic development strategy and other broad scale initiatives (e.g., regional deals, responding to Government policy changes) should be established with a terms of reference that delegates authority to work on behalf of Councils and other partners, and it needs to be resourced to operate effectively.
-A Project Governance Group is confirmed with an approved terms of reference by July 2026.
-Councils provide operational funding in Annual Plans and Long Term Plans to support the Governance Group's operation and to ensure that iwi partners can fully participate.
-Commercial Feasibility There is a risk that development areas are not commercial viable due to infrastructure costs, and housing or business land does not get developed, and housing and economic development outcomes are curtailed.
-Councils can encourage viability by derisking development priority areas by creating clear and enabling planning frameworks, providing structure plans that set out urban form and infrastructure requirements, ensuring natural hazard risk information is available and mitigations are well understood, and ensuring enabling lnfrastructure projects are outlined in Long Term Plans and other funding planning to enable development to proceed in a timely manner.
+Potential high risks Mitigation Performance Indicator Partnerships There is a risk that partnerships needed to deliver sub-regional outcomes and the key moves do not happen because the plan is not implemented.
+An agreed sub-regional governance group for the spatial plan, economic development strategy and other broad scale initiatives (e.g., regional deals, responding to Government policy changes) should be established with a Terms of Reference that delegates authority to work on behalf of Councils and other partners, and it needs to be resourced to operate effectively.
+A Project Governance Group is confirmed with an approved Terms of Reference by July 2026.
+Councils provide operational funding in Annual Plans and LTPs to support the Governance Group's operation and to ensure that iwi partners can fully participate.
+Commercial feasibility There is a risk that development areas are not commercially viable due to infrastructure costs, and housing or business land does not get developed, and housing and economic development outcomes are curtailed.
+Councils can encourage viability by de-risking development priority areas by creating clear and enabling planning frameworks, providing structure plans that set out urban form and infrastructure requirements, ensuring natural hazard risk information is available and mitigations are well understood, and ensuring enabling infrastructure projects are outlined in LTPs and other funding planning to enable development to proceed in a timely manner.
 A plan change and structure plan is undertaken for Awakeri, including an infrastructure funding plan.
-Infrastructure requirements for priority growth areas are identified in relevant Long Term Plans, Regional Land Transport Plan.
+Infrastructure requirements for priority growth areas are identified in relevant LTPs, Regional Land Transport Plan.
 Integrated catchment management plan is developed for Awakeri and informs future structure planning.
+Infrastructure funding and affordability There is a risk that infrastructure costs are unaffordable for councils, and priority development areas or related placemaking and economic development activities cannot be delivered.
+Mitigation can include employing investment thresholds, exploring the use of private investments into public projects, and ensuring required infrastructure projects are in the LTPs and infrastructure strategies to enable appropriate development contributions.
+Prioritise investment into fewer development locations at a time, and avoid opening different development areas that would compete with each other and undermine the timely recovery of Council investments (e.g., through Development Contributions) Development of the Whenua Māori Land West of Coastlands area or extension of Matatā beyond existing zoned capacity does not take place until the Awakeri development is established with a funded infrastructure programme.